cosmos/ibc/papers/2020-05/src/usage-patterns.md

   `recvPacket`.
 If the routing logic were implemented in the IBC handler, the handler would need to deal with the failure of the module, which is tricky to interpret.

-It also has one notable disadvantage:

-- Without an additional abstraction, the relayer logic becomes more complex, since off-chain relayer processes will need to track the state of multiple modules to determine when packets can be submitted.
+It also has one notable disadvantage: without an additional abstraction, the relayer logic becomes more complex, since off-chain relayer processes will need to track the state of multiple modules to determine when packets can be submitted.

 For this reason, chains may implement an additional IBC "routing module" which exposes a call dispatch interface.